nhooyr/outPorts/README.md

     outPorts 25

-check from port 20-25 and only display failure (carries onto next port(s))
+check from ports 1-65535 and only display failure

-    outPorts 20-25f
+    outPorts allf

-check from port 20-25 and only display success (carries onto next port(s))
+check from ports 20-25 and only display success

     outPorts 20-25s

-check from port 20-25 and display failure/success (needed to reset only failure/success)
+check from ports 20-25 and only display success, then check from ports 30-35 and only display failure, then check from ports 40-50 and display both.

-    outPorts 20-25b
+    outPorts 20-25s 30-35f 40-50

 to see documentation on the terminal